magicwwh/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computer Science" institution = "The University of Texas at Dallas" year = 2019
+  course = "PhD in Computer Science" institution = "University of Texas at Dallas" year = 2019

 [[education.courses]]